Coming back to better

 Community health partnerships with city, medical and referral service providers have helped to foster a community of care for our students and families.
 Our Pupil Resources department and Student and Family Support Center work continually with a variety of stakeholders to provide resources that engender stability for our homeless and foster youth and families.
 We have a team of social workers, caseworker specialists and counselors.
 Services include housing referrals, bus passes, groceries and toiletries.

-Parents respond well to text messages, and we have found it to be a reliable vehicle for short term or reminder notifications.
+found it to be a reliable vehicle for short term or reminder notifications.

 Our Parent University has adjusted its curriculum to ensure that families have access to the most current and relevant information.
 We invite representatives from community organizations as well as district providers who share information ranging from instructional models and technology to internet access, health and nutrition, ESL classes and college visits.
 Parents are also invited to participate in virtual meetings at every level from Parent Leads, PTA, PTO, to ELAC and Board Meetings.